shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 +++
-title = "In Search of Production-Grade Maintainable AI-First Development: AI-First frameworks (blog post series)" date = 2025-05-10T13:01:56+03:00 weight = 1
+title = "In Search of Production-Grade Maintainable AI-First Development: AI-First Design Patterns and Frameworks (blog post series)" date = 2025-05-10T13:01:56+03:00 weight = 1
 # draft = true
 [cover]
-  image = "ai_frameworks/ai_feedback_loop_1-min.png"
+  image = "ai_frameworks/robot_feedback_loop_matrix.png"
 +++
-(this is the first post in a series about creating production-grade maintainable AI-first projects, using AI-first frameworks)
+(this is the first post in a series about creating production-grade maintainable AI-first projects, using AI-first design patterns and frameworks)

 Like many others, I spent a lot of time thinking about AI and software development.